akiradeveloper/dm-writeboost/README.md

 You are provided with nice scripts for quick starting.
 Assuming you have expanded dm-lc under /home/akira,

+(1) [common] Configure device paths for backing store and cache device.
 	$ cd /home/akira/dm-lc
-	$ vi config # configure device paths etc.
+	$ vi config

+(2) If the kernel doesn't have dm-lc merged,
+please build the module first.
+Driver/dm-lc.ko is now ready.
 	$ source build

+(3) [common] Load dm-lc into the kernel.

+(4) [common] Run prepare script
 	# cd /home/akira/dm-lc
 	# source prepare

-And you are ready for `/dev/mapper/perflv` powered by dm-lc.
+and you are now ready for `/dev/mapper/perflv` powered by dm-lc.
 Try testing and performance and see what is happening.

 ## Contributing to dm-lc
 Any type of contribution is all welcome.